HP319193/prisme.ai/docs/docs/en/workspaces/schemaform.md

 * `default`: Optional default value.
 * `hidden`: Set to true if you want to hide the field.
 * `pattern`: A regular expression to validate the value choose by user.
+* `errors`: An object with a list of validation error message.
+Key is the validator name and value is a string which will be displayed. ex: `{ pattern: "Value cannot contains numbers"
 * `oneOf`: Let the user choose between any options and have different child fields.
 Takes an array of `Schema Form`.
 Display a select drop down with the title of each child. ([See more](#oneof))
 * `ui:widget`: You can set a different input with this attribute.
 Each type comes with some alternative inputs and you can pass a React component if you write your `Schema Form` as javascript.
     * string type: